karllhughes/KH-Blog/wp-content/plugins/all-in-one-favicon/readme.txt

 [Please visit my site for screenshots](http://www.techotronic.de/plugins/all-in-one-favicon/).

 == Changelog ==
+= 4.3 (2012-02-21) =
+* BUGFIX: File upload will now work in certain browsers, e.g. Internet Explorer and Safari 5
+* NEW: Portuguese translation by Miguel Ângelo Patricio
+* CHANGE: Turkish translation updated by Ömer Faruk Karabulut

+= 4.2.1 (2012-01-21) =
+* BUGFIX: fix errormessage that _() wouldn't work in some installations

+= 4.2 (2012-01-21) =
+* BUGFIX: Copy and paste of Favicon URLs now working correctly
+* NEW: Turkish translation by Selçuk Yahşi
+* CHANGE: Eddy Ernesto Ríos updated the Spanish translation
+* CHANGE: deleting all plugin settings now also deleted uploaded favicons
+* CHANGE: option "delete favicon" is only displayed if a favicon was already uploaded
+* CHANGE: add warning that JavaScript is needed for uploading favicons

+= 4.1 (2012-11-17) =
+* NEW: Hebrew translation by Ahrale
+* CHANGE: favicon URLs can be copy'n'pasted again
+* CHANGE: upload form only accepts files of type "image" now.
+* CHANGE: use `plugins_url` to make links HTTPS aware
+* CHANGE: Viliam Brozman updated the Slovak translation
+* CHANGE: Tunghsiao Liu updated the Simplified Chinese translation
+* BUGFIX: switch declaration of 'NAME' and 'TEXTDOMAIN'

 = 4.0 (2012-03-14) =
 * NEW: Simplified Chinese translation by Tunghsiao Liu
 * NEW: Czech translation by Neteyes